Affordable

 Home >> Services >> Disinfectants

-Disinfectant and Sanitizer Test Methods performed at MIS
+Disinfectant and Sanitizer Test Methods Performed

-Antibacterial Test Methods For Disinfectants
+Antibacterial Test Methods for Disinfectants

 • EN 1040: 2005 – Quantitative (phase 1 suspension) test to evaluate the basic bactericidal activity of chemical disinfectants and antiseptics